 This friend-foe dilemma is the essential conundrum that is Dish.
 Six months before its contract with Disney was set to expire, Dish was not at the negotiating table but in the courtroom, suing Disney's ESPN unit for allegedly offering better rates to Dish's competition.

-Vijay Jayant, an analyst who has followed Dish for years at ISI Group, notes, "Charlie's attitude is, 'At some point, they'll negotiate with me on my terms.'
+Vijay Jayant, an analyst who has been watching Dish for years at ISI Group, notes, "Charlie's attitude is, 'At some point, they will negotiate with me on my terms.'
 He keeps bluffing until he doesn't."

 If Dish displays a particular form of aggression, observers attribute it to the billionaire founder and his company's precarious position in the competitive video distribution industry.

-Then, in 1980, his buddy Jim DeFranco told him about "a large satellite dish that receives signals from space", according to an opening speech at Wake Forest in 2012.
-Together with DeFranco and McAdam, the three of them put 60,000 dollars of their personal savings into a start-up company called EchoStar in a suburb of Denver.
+Then, in 1980, his buddy Jim DeFranco told him about "a big satellite dish that picks up signals from space," according to a 2012 Wake Forest commencement speech.
+Along with DeFranco and McAdam, the three put $60,000 of their personal savings into a startup called EchoStar in suburban Denver.

 An avid mountaineer who has climbed Kilimanjaro and Mount Everest, Ergen has steadily built his company - now officially called DISH - into one of the 200 largest in the world, with average annual profits of about $1 billion (Ergen controls 88 percent of the voting rights in the company).
 Dish thrived in large part by focusing on the hilly rural areas of the country where no cable TV lines ran - and, of course, by being willing to take on anyone who got in the way.

-Dish employees, opponents and analysts say no one exploits the justice system like Ergen to gain a competitive advantage.
-A decade ago, a judge found that Ergen had violated a promise, made under penalty of perjury, to cease long-distance transmission of local television signals.
-An appeals court wrote in 2006 that there was "no indication that EchoStar was ever interested in complying with the [Satellite Home Viewer] Act," adding, "We appear to have recognized a 'pattern' and 'practice' of violating the Act in every conceivable way."
+Dish employees, opponents and analysts say no one exploits the judicial system like Ergen to gain a competitive advantage.
+A decade ago, a judge found that Ergen had violated a promise, made under penalty of perjury, to stop remotely transmitting local television signals.
+An appeals court wrote in 2006 that there was "no indication that EchoStar was ever interested in complying with the [Satellite Home Viewer] Act," adding, "We appear to have discerned a 'pattern' and 'practice' of violating the Act in every conceivable way."

-In the mid-2000s, when Ergen was battling TiVo over who owned the rights to DVR technology, TiVo was not only able to convince a court that Dish had infringed a patent, but the judge in the case found it "distasteful" that Ergen's company "ran an advertising campaign touting its DVRs as 'better than TiVo' while continuing to infringe TiVo's patent."
+In the mid-2000s, when Ergen was battling TiVo over who owned the rights to DVR technology, TiVo not only convinced a court that Dish had infringed a patent, but the judge in that case found it "distasteful" that Ergen's company "ran an advertising campaign touting its DVRs as 'better than TiVo' while continuing to infringe TiVo's patent."
 In 2009, Dish was officially sanctioned by the court.
-(The parties later settled.)
+(The parties later settled).

 Perhaps most notorious were the angry judges who followed Dish's recent dispute with Cablevision/AMC after Dish signed a 15-year deal to carry the Voom networks, a lineup of 21 little-watched HD channels like Kung Fu HD and Movie Fest HD, had resigned.
 In the early days of the trial, Dish was sanctioned for "bad faith" or "gross negligence" in destroying internal company emails.
 A visibly angry New York Supreme Court Justice Richard Lowe later threatened to launch an investigation if Dish's documents were not released.
 The lawsuit got so ugly that Dish manager Carolyn Crawford punched the opposing attorney's father on her way out of the courtroom.
 She later apologized in open court.

-In a Maryland sexual harassment case in 2005, a judge wrote that "EchoStar is guilty of gross destruction of evidence."
-In a 2012 trademark dispute, a judge said of Dish's attorneys that in his 17 years on the bench, he had never seen "such discord or contentiousness."
+In a 2005 sexual harassment case in Maryland, a judge wrote that "EchoStar is guilty of gross destruction of evidence."
+In a 2012 trademark dispute, a judge said of Dish's lawyers that in his 17 years on the bench, he had never witnessed "such discord or contentiousness."

-"Most companies have an institutional bias against litigation and see it as a necessary evil," says a network insider.
+"Most companies have an institutional bias against litigation and see it as a necessary evil," says one network insider.
 "But for Charlie, it's the way he runs his company.
 You'll never see him sue in his home state, though.
 Their name is dirt in Colorado.
-The judges are hot on their heels."
+Judges are on their heels."

 In fact, when Dish filed a lawsuit in May 2012 in an attempt to beat the networks to court and get a judge to declare the hopper legal, it did so in New York.